unvacs/Linuxhardning_practical/Account-and-Access.md

   > The DoD requirement is 60 for password maximum age.
 The C2S/CIS profile requirement is 90.

+Disabling inactive accounts ensures that accounts which may not have been responsibly removed are not available to attackers who may have compromised their credentials.

 #### Solution

 ###### Set password expiration